 The Sustainable Living Summit showcased both the stakes and the solutions at hand.
 The choices we make today will shape our collective future, and the event highlighted practical steps we can all take toward a more sustainable world.

-Head to the Sustainable Living Hub to make the move towards a sustainable lifestyle.
+Head to the Sustainable Living Hub to make the move towards enabling sustainable lifestyles in the Nordics.

 All photos by: Kotryna Juskaite / Nordregio